Deportations of U.S. citizens in the second Trump administration: El Salvador offer to imprison U.S. citizens

-On February 4, 2025, Salvadoran president Nayib Bukele stated in a White House visit his willingness to house people of any nationality detained by the United States, including American citizens, in the maximum security Terrorism Confinement Center (CECOT) in El Salvador for payment.
+While visiting the White House on February 4, 2025, Salvadoran president Nayib Bukele stated his willingness to house people of any nationality detained by the United States, including American citizens, in the maximum security Terrorism Confinement Center (CECOT) in El Salvador for payment.
 He confirmed the statement on X, writing that he had offered the U.S. "the opportunity to outsource part of its prison system".
-Although the U.S. government cannot legally deport U.S. citizens, Secretary of State Marco Rubio said that the administration would study whether the U.S. constitution and laws would enable the administration to do so.
+Although the U.S. government cannot legally deport U.S. citizens, Secretary of State Marco Rubio said that the administration would study whether the U.S. Constitution and laws would enable the administration to do so.

 Rubio called the offer "very generous", noting that it was the first time another country had made such an offer, and that it would cost a fraction of imprisoning criminals in the U.S. prison system.
-Trump said he was looking into whether he could move forward with the offer, telling reporters "if we had a legal right to do it, I would do it in a heartbeat", but he was not sure whether that legal right existed, and the administration was assessing it.
-Trump said the cost of incarcerating American prisoners in other countries would be much less than that of imprisoning people in the U.S., and in addition "it would be a great deterrent."
+Trump said that he was looking into whether he could move forward with the offer, telling reporters, "if we had a legal right to do it, I would do it in a heartbeat."
+Trump also stated that he was not sure whether that legal right existed, and that the administration was assessing it.
+Trump said the cost of incarcerating American prisoners in other countries would be much less than that of imprisoning people in the U.S., and in addition, "it would be a great deterrent."
 He said that several countries had already agreed to host American prisoners.

 Elon Musk called the proposal a "Great idea!!" on X. Rubio specified that this would apply to dangerous criminals.
 However, Politico noted that Bukele said on X that El Salvador would gladly take U.S. ex-senator Bob Menendez, who was serving an 11-year prison sentence for bribery but who was not a violent criminal.
+In March 2025, iresponse to a spate of incidents involving vandalizing Teslas, Trump suggested that such "terrorist thugs" could be sent to Salvadoran prisons.

-In response to vandalizing Teslas, Trump suggested that such "terrorist thugs" could be sent to Salvadoran prisons.
-Ahead of Bukele's White House visit in April 2025, Trump confirmed that they would discuss sending Americans to El Salvador's prisons, giving his stance as "If they can house these horrible criminals for a lot less money than it costs us, I'm all for it."
+Ahead of Bukele's White House visit in April 2025, Trump confirmed that they would discuss sending Americans to El Salvador's prisons and stated, "if they can house these horrible criminals for a lot less money than it costs us, I'm all for it."
 When Trump met with Bukele at the White House on April 14, they continued to discuss the topic of sending Americans to CECOT, with Trump exploring its legality.

 During the visit, Trump and Bukele discussed the deportation of Kilmar Abrego Garcia, which courts and news outlets described as illegal.
-In this context, Trump was quoted as advocating deporting U.S. citizens, telling Bukele: "Home-growns are next.
+In this context, Trump was quoted as advocating for the deportation of U.S. citizens, telling Bukele: "Home-growns are next.
 The home-growns.
 You gotta build about five more places.
 It's not big enough."